 In the African American community, many people misunderstand what a mental health condition is and don’t talk about this topic.
 This lack of knowledge leads many to believe that a mental health condition is a personal weakness or some sort of punishment from God.
-African Americans may be reluctant to discuss mental health issues and seek treatment because of the shame and stigma associated with it.
+African Americans may be reluctant to discuss mental health issues and seek treatment because of the shame and stigma associated with such conditions.

-Many African Americans also have difficulty recognizing the signs and symptoms of mental health conditions, leading to underestimating the effects and impact of mental health conditions.
+Many African Americans also have trouble recognizing the signs and symptoms of mental health conditions, leading to underestimating the effects and impact of mental health conditions.
 Some may think of depression as “the blues” or something to snap out of.

-Because of the lack of information surrounding mental health issues, it’s not always clear where to find help when you may need it.
+Because of the lack of information about mental health issues, it’s not always clear where to find help when you may need it.
 Fortunately, you came to the right place to learn about what mental health conditions are and how to access treatments and supports.

 Faith, Spirituality and Community

 In the African American community, family, community and spiritual beliefs tend to be great sources of strength and support.
-However, research has found that many African Americans rely on faith, family and social communities for emotional support rather than turning to health care professionals, even though medical and/or therapeutic treatment may be necessary.
+However, research has found that many African Americans rely on faith, family and social communities for emotional support rather than turning to health care professionals, even though medical or therapeutic treatment may be necessary.

-Faith and spirituality can really help in the recovery process but it should not be the only option you pursue.
+Faith and spirituality can help in the recovery process but should not be the only option you pursue.
 If spirituality is an important part of your life, your spiritual practices can be a strong part of your treatment plan.
 Your spiritual leaders and faith community can provide support and reduce isolation.
 Be aware that sometimes faith communities can be a source of distress and stigma if they are misinformed about mental health or do not know how to support families dealing with these conditions.